 Greg Asner: Do it.
 Take the risk.
 Believe in yourself.
-Those are the cliche ones, but they're real here and get involved in science project.
+Those are the cliche ones, but they're real here, and get involved in science projects.
 To sit in a classroom and go through hardcore physics classes, chemistry classes, mathematics classes are all needed.
 Biology classes are all needed, but to be able to put those into perspective a little bit as you go, whether you're, you know, in high school, or an undergrad in college or doing a career change, doing it in the context of trying out some of the science endeavors through internships, through involvement, through volunteer, whatever it takes to get your feet in the door.
 That's I think the most important step.
 That's what I did.
 And it paid off.

 Dr. Biology: You are actually new to ASU and you're starting a new center for global discovery and conservation science.
 What brought you here?

 Greg Asner: So, yeah, I've been a practicing scientist faculty member for about 20 years prior to coming here and I just got here in 2019.
 So I'm in my first year here at ASU and I have had a very successful program at my last organization.
-No organizations that I know of, at least within the United States, are pursuing the goal and role of solutions oriented science and social science and all of the factors that need to come into play to generate a more sustainable future.
-ASU is leading in that space and they are understandably, for lack of words, stealing the, people from around the planet that want to do this work are getting them.
+No organizations that I know of, at least within the United States, are pursuing the goal and role of solutions-oriented science and social science and all of the factors that need to come into play to generate a more sustainable future.
+ASU is leading in that space and they are understandably, for lack of words, stealing the people from around the planet that want to do this work are getting them.
 And they got me because I wanted to do more of what I do at the next level up.
 So I founded and I'm building this center for global discovery and conservation science.
 And it sounds lofty, but those words were very carefully chosen by me because in my, with stakeholders, whether they're international government, local, whatever they are, the process of conserving something or managing the earth system better requires new discoveries at the same time.
-So to pair the words, discovery and conservation together were essential.
-And so the center is one of the new arms of solutions oriented science at ASU in a portfolio of centers and institutes that are really working together to try to generate a more sustainable future.
+So to pair the words, discovery, and conservation together were essential.
+And so the center is one of the new arms of solutions-oriented science at ASU in a portfolio of centers and institutes that are really working together to try to generate a more sustainable future.
 Not just in Arizona but worldwide.

 Dr. Biology: Well Greg, I want to thank you for visiting with me today.